browserengineering/book/book/chrome.md

     browser.

-So let's add some code to draw a set of tabs at the top of the browser window.
-Let's try to keep it simple, because this is going to require some tedious and mildly tricky geometry.
+So let's add some code to draw a set of tabs at the top of the browser window (and let's keep it simple, because this is going to require some tedious and mildly tricky geometry).
 Let's have each tab be 80 pixels wide and 40 pixels tall.
 We'll label each tab something like "Tab 4" so we don't have to deal with long tab titles overlapping.
 And let's leave 40 pixels on the left for a button that adds a new tab.